Cinioluwa/echo-backend/README.md

 - Test University B: `adminB@testunivb.edu`, `studentB@testunivb.edu`

 Notes:
-- The script uses upserts, so it’s safe to re-run.
+- The script uses upserts, so it's safe to re-run.
 - Organization membership is determined by the email domain in your flows.
 Use the above domains for testing isolation.
 - See `MULTITENANCY_TESTING.md` for a checklist and test ideas.